steeladept/steeladept.github.io/pages/zabbix/Zabbix4AgentInstall.md

 LogFileSize=0
 EnableRemoteCommands=1
 LogRemoteCommands=1
-#       List of comma delimited IP addresses, optionally in CIDR notation of Zabbix servers and Zabbix proxies.
-#       Incoming connections will be accepted only from the hosts listed here.
-Server=<ServerIP Addresses> # NOTE:  DNS NAMES DO NOT SEEM TO WORK, AT LEAST IN OUR ENVIRONMENT.MAY BE DNS RELATED, OR A ZABBIX ISSUE - DID NOT TRY TO DETERMINE
-#       List of comma delimited Zabbix servers and Zabbix proxies for active checks.
+Server=<ServerIP Address(es)>
-ServerActive=<ServerIP Addresses> # NOTE:  RECOMMEND ONLY ONE SERVER IDENTIFIED TO PREVENT CONFUSION Hostname=Zabbix Server #  <--REMOVE OR COMMENT OUT THIS LINE - IT WILL PULL FROM HOSTNAME HostMetadata=Linux Include=/etc/zabbix/zabbix_agentd.d/*.conf
+ServerActive=<ServerIP Address of Proxy to use.> # NOTE:  If no proxy is used, set to zabbix server Hostname=Zabbix Server #  <--REMOVE OR COMMENT OUT THIS LINE - IT WILL PULL FROM THE HOSTNAME HostMetadata=<Appropriate Metadata Tag as defined in Auto-Registration Actions - See Metadata Configuration Settings below>
+Include=/etc/zabbix/zabbix_agentd.d/*.conf
 ```